stoyky/stoyky.github.io/content/blog/kubernetes_opencti_splunk/index.md

 Now, issue the following command to deploy OpenCTI.
 We are providing the values defined above to configure the deployment.
-Sometimes it is necessary to specify the *--version* flag to make sure all components (core and connectors) run the same version of the OpenCTI platform, i.e. 6.7.0.
-To check which Helm chart release coincides with which version of OpenCTI, check the [Github releases](https://github.com/devops-ia/helm-opencti/releases).
-This flag ensures no pods start running together with different versions of the platform.
-You can choose any name for your deployment release, but I'm just going with *opencti*.
+Sometimes it is necessary to specify the *--version* flag to make sure all components (core and connectors) run the same version of the OpenCTI platform, (i.e. version 6.7.0).

+To check which Helm Chart release coincides with which particular version of OpenCTI, check the [Github releases](https://github.com/devops-ia/helm-opencti/releases) page.
+In this article, I'm using version 1.11.3 of the Chart, which coincides with version 6.6.18, but newer versions are released frequently.
+The *--version* flag ensures no pods start running together with different versions of the platform.
+You can choose any release name for your deployment, but I'm just going with *opencti*.

 ```
-helm install -f values.yaml <RELEASE_NAME> opencti/opencti --version 1.11.5
+helm install -f values.yaml <RELEASE_NAME> opencti/opencti --version 1.11.3
 ```

 After a good 5-10 minutes, OpenCTI will be fully ready.
-On my setup, the worker pod usually starts last, and is a good indicator that the platform is up and running.
+On my setup, the worker pod usually starts last, and is a good indicator that the platform is fully up and running.

 ![](img/pods_dashboard.png)

-To access OpenCTI, we need to port-forward the opencti-server pod, as such:
+To access OpenCTI, we need to port-forward to the opencti-server pod, as such:

 ```
 kubectl port-forward <opencti-server pod name>  8080:4000
 ```

-If all went well, OpenCTI will now be accessible on *http://localhost:8080*:
+If all went well, OpenCTI will now be accessible on *http://localhost:8080* from your host machine:

 ![](img/opencti.png)

-## Deploying Connectors
+### Deploying Connectors

 To get some useful data in, we can choose form a plethora of [connectors](https://github.com/OpenCTI-Platform/connectors), provided by OpenCTI or the community.
 Let's try to add the default [OpenCTI connector](https://github.com/OpenCTI-Platform/connectors/tree/master/external-import/opencti) that populates the platform with some data about sectors, organizations and locations.
 To this end, we specify an additional *connectors.yaml* file that holds all the connector configurations, with the following content: